green-coding-solutions/documentation/content/en/docs/help/troubleshooting.md

 ```

 GMT can then build the *Dockerfile* for you.
 Just supply the `build` command in your [usage_scenario.yml →]({{< relref "/docs/measuring/usage-scenario" >}}.

+## Container already running on system

+A typical error message for this is:

+- **Container 'test-container' is already running on system.
+Please close it before running the tool.**

+This indicates an unclean shutdown of the GMT.

+Please close all containers you have running, restart GMT DB and Dashboard containers, and close all metric providers
+with `tools/kill_gmt.sh`.

+See also *1.* on [Helper Tools →]({{< relref "helper-tools" >}}) for more info on this.

 ## ERR_NAME_NOT_RESOLVED / DNS_PROBE_POSSIBLE